MAKING THE CONNECTION: Between Patients and Providers

 Clinical Psychologist; Founder & CEO, Behavioral Diabetes Institute

-AMA: The University of California, San Diego School of Medicine designates this live activity for a maximum of 6.0 AMA PRA Category 1 Credits™.
+Global Education Group designates this enduring material for a maximum of 4.0 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Pharmacist Accreditation Statement

 Global Education Group is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.

 Global Education Group designates this continuing education activity for 4.0 contact hour(s) (0.40 CEUs) of the Accreditation Council for Pharmacy Education.
 (Universal Activity Number – 0530-9999-22-090-H01-P)